kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 #### Beta
 - ``PortRanges`` has been supported for at least 1 minor release
-- At least one CNI provider implements the new field
+- Four commonly used NetworkPolicy (or CNI providers) implement the new field, with generally positive feedback on its usage.
-- Feature Gate is enabled by Default
+- Feature Gate is enabled by Default.

 #### GA Graduation

-- At least two CNIs support the ``PortRanges`` field
+- At least **four** NetworkPolicy providers (or CNI providers) support the ``PortRanges`` field
 - ``PortRanges`` has been enabled by default for at least 1 minor release

 ### Upgrade / Downgrade Strategy